KMKfw/kmk_firmware/docs/text_replacement.md

 # Text Replacement

 The Text Replacement module lets a user replace one typed sequence of characters with another.
+If a string of characters you type matches an entry in your dictionary, it gets deleted and replaced with the corresponding replacement string.

 Potential uses: